esolace88/esolace88/README.md

 ### Hi there 👋, my name is Eric
 #### I am Cloud Infratructure Engineer.

-I have deep-rooted passion for cloud architecture and cybersecurity.
-I enjoy creating cloud solutions in both AWS and Azure enviroments, especially leveraging cloud services to create an informative platform i.e interliking storage, compute, networks, monitoring, IAM and serverless architecture services.
-I am experienced in using Docker and Linux, with experience in a widely-used open-source implementation of the Lightweight Directory Access Protocol known as LDAP.
+I am deeply passionate about cloud architecture and cybersecurity and enjoy crafting innovative cloud solutions in AWS and Azure environments.
+My expertise lies in strategically leveraging cloud services to create an interconnected platform that seamlessly integrates storage, compute networks, monitoring, IAM, and serverless architecture services.
+My technical proficiency extends to using Docker and Linux, along with a well-rounded experience in a widespread open-source implementation of the Lightweight Directory Access Protocol (LDAP).

-In addition to my technical skills, I am also well-versed in cloud migration projects and Agile methodologies.
-I understand the importance of clear and concise documentation and use Confluence to document processes and procedures.
-This helps ensure that all team members have a clear understanding of what needs to be done, how it needs to be done, and when it needs to be done.
+Complementing my technical abilities, I bring a solid track record in managing cloud migration projects and implementing Agile methodologies.
+I am a firm believer in the power of clear and comprehensive documentation.
+Whenever possible, I harness the capabilities of Draw.io to sketch AWS/Azure architecture diagrams.
+This aids in the visualization and articulation of infrastructure design and dependencies to both team members and stakeholders.
+By doing so, we can elevate team efficiency and guarantee that projects are delivered punctually, within budget, and to the highest quality standards.

-I also use Drow.io to draw AWS architecture diagrams, this helps me to visualize and communicate the infrastructure design and dependencies to the team members and stakeholders.
-This improves the efficiency of the team and ensures that projects are delivered on time, on budget, and to the highest quality.
-Overall, I believe that good documentation and use of agile methodologies, along with visualization tools such as Drow.io, are key to delivering successful projects and I make sure to apply them in my daily work.
+Overall, the key to successful project execution lies in meticulous documentation, adopting Agile methodologies, and using visualization tools like Draw.io.
+Inculcating these into my daily workflow, I continually strive to exceed project goals and deliver exceptional results.

 -------------